 - Roleplay is required in a scene (either emoted or FTB) when a character is forced into a scene by having their movement obstructed (as in the character cannot leave).
 In most cases, roleplay is expected but there is not a hard requirement for postings since different scenes may have different levels of reasonable expectation for RP.
 However, when a character is forced into a scene, such as being locked in a room or vehicle against their will, there must be acknowledgement from a roleplay standpoint - meaning this cannot be ignored by surrounding characters.
 This can be addressed by FTB if the players do not want to go into detail about the scene, that is fine, but the FTB must acknowledge the situation is happening.
 This is only applicable to the captor, and only necessary when a character cannot leave the area to get away.

-- Accounts whose characters never roleplay, with a track record of wandering and dying, will be considered spammers or potential multi-accounts.
-If the account does not respond to admin messages inquiring about their activity, their characters will be smited as a method of prevention in case they are a spy account or a pure simmer.
+- Accounts whose characters never roleplay over a long period of time (at least 5 real days), with a track record of wandering and dying, will be considered spammers or potential multi-accounts.
+If the account does not respond to admin messages inquiring about their inactivity, their characters will be smited as a method of prevention in case they are a spy/multi account.

 These are not rules, but if you follow these guidelines you will probably never find yourself in a position where you may break a rule unknowingly.